HOW TO DEVELOP CAPABLE SUCCESSORS

-Family elders realize that wealth can have negative impact on their offspring, and so they thoughtfully invest in many programs and practices.
+Family elders realize that wealth can have a negative impact on their offspring, and so they thoughtfully invest in many programs and practices.

-Every family, wealth or not, faces the daunting challenge of raising children to become productive members of society.
+Every family, wealthy or not, faces the daunting challenge of raising children to become productive members of society.
 But following the adage "to whom much is given, much is expected," an extraordinarily wealthy family with many shared assets faces additional challenges.

 Since young members of such a family expect to become responsible for a large and complex set of financial and business entities, they have to learn skills that the less fortunate never encounter.